pachyderm/docs/content/2.4.x/reference/helm-values.md

 global:
   postgresql:
+    # The auth type to use with postgres and pg-bouncer; md5 is the default.
+    postgresqlAuthType: "md5"
     # postgresqlUsername is the username to access the pachyderm and dex databases
     postgresqlUsername: "pachyderm"
     # postgresqlPassword to access the postgresql database.
 We set a default well-known password to